macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 3: Disable Visual Effects

-Visual Effects are pretty good on iMac and MacBook, but they really affect the performance of the system.
-So turn off Visual Effects on your Mac and improve the bad performance of Mac in a second.
+Visual Effects are pretty good on iMac and MacBook, but they really affect the system’s performance.
+So turn off Visual Effects on your Mac and improve the lousy performance of your Mac in a second.

 Now, all the unhelpful visual effects will not appear on your Mac.